dileen-mollis/dileen-mollis/README.md

-- 🌱 I’m currently learning **Automated Testing in Python** from EPAM
+- 🌱 I’m currently learning **Automated Testing in Python and Java** from EPAM

 - 💬 Ask me about **software and mobile application testing**